rajeshwar1993/spotlight/docs/PRD.md

             - Step 3: Bio
                 - A short bio - Max 300 words
                 - For Phase 1 we will just save the bio as it is
-                - In Phase 2 we will feed it to an AI API go generate all the fields in the template and give easy edit access
+                - In Day 2 we will feed it to an AI API go generate all the fields in the template and give easy edit access
                 - Create Preview Button
                     - Authenticated:
                         - On click on the "Create Preview" Button: Submit API should upload the Hero image (sane in storate) and save the data entered.